qligier/HeicOfAWallpaper/README.md

 _Heic Of a Wallpaper_ is the missing Windows 10 application to enjoy macOS beautiful dynamic wallpapers.

-macOS users can just use the "_Desktop & Screen Saver_" preferences.
+macOS users can just use _Desktop & Screen Saver_ preferences.
 Linux users can use [timewall](https://lib.rs/crates/timewall).

 You can explore wonderful dynamic wallpapers on [Dynamic Wallpaper Club](https://dynamicwallpaper.club/gallery) or